 Welcome to SeniorCare Options

-SeniorCare Options is a Geriatric Care Management service specializing in senior advocacy, needs assessment, and “care at a distance.”
+SeniorCare Options is a Geriatric Care Management service specializing in senior advocacy, needs analysis, and care coordination.
 As a cross between a hospital case worker and a “Daughter for Hire” – we can help!

 Watch our video interview by clicking here: